JCkang23/dFresh-23/README.md

 - [X] User authentication page to access the data of the Tab Bar
 - [X] Implementation of a Tab Bar that displays several pages/features
+    - [X] Authentication errors alert
+    - [X] Grid on the homepage that will contain water supplies
     - [ ] List of several water supplies(UItableview)
     - [ ] Favorites page where users can store information to review later
     - [ ] User Chat page to send some comments/thoughts about the app